edgarsbeerzinjsh/edgarsbeerzinjsh/README.md

 ---
 ### Last projects
+* [ProductCodeBuilder](https://github.com/edgarsbeerzinjsh/ProductCodeBuilder) - React app that loads JSON data, allows selection of options and variations, and generates product codes based on the selected options.
 * [CarSpeedReview](https://github.com/edgarsbeerzinjsh/CarSpeedReview) - Developed system using React for the front-end and ASP.NET Web API for the back-end, allowing users to load and review car speed statistics, apply filters, and view average speed graphs.
 * [TimedWebScrap](https://github.com/edgarsbeerzinjsh/TimedWebScrap) - Timed azure function to read data from publicapis.org and store data locally.
 * [FlightPlaner](https://github.com/edgarsbeerzinjsh/FlightPlaner) - Web application using C# and HTTP & Web API